cfraser/projecteuler/README.md

 Problem Selection
 =================
 I just picked the first three problems on the site since I didn't have a lot of free time this week to work on the solutions.
-I spent about four hours thinking about the problems and implementing the solutions.
+I spent about four hours thinking about the problems, implementing the solutions and writing this document.
 The bulk of the time was spent familiarizing myself with the math.

 General Methodology
 ===================